shopware/docs/guides/plugins/plugins/storefront/add-custom-javascript.md

 ## Registering an async plugin

 You can also register an async JS-plugin.
-Instead of importing a JS-plugin file at the top of your `main.js` you can provide a dynamic import inside `PluginManager.register()`.
+Instead of importing a JS-plugin file at the top of your `main.js`, you can provide a dynamic import inside `PluginManager.register()`.
-The import path itself can remain the same as for the synchronous import.
+The import path can remain the same as the synchronous import.

 ```javascript
 // <plugin root>/src/Resources/app/storefront/src/main.js